This section has evolved over the years.

 Descend back down to the main road, turn left, and start the descent.
 After a short straight section, the road turns right, and we continue straight (ie turn left) into Pinacles:

 Unfortunately you can’t see the sign when descending.
 This takes us up a steep climb that flattens.
 Turn left into the cul-de-sac to get the last little bit of elevation.
-On the way down, stop to take in the best view of the day:
+On the way down, stop to take in one of the best views of the day, looking southwest:

 On the left, Newcastle Golf Course with Lake Washington beyond, to the right is “Summit” with Seattle peaking in the distance.